Yuan to become Volvo’s SVP, Asia-Pacific20 January 2017 | Automotive Manufacturing Solutions

 Yuan has served as deputy vice-president for Asia Pacific for the past two years and was previously a member of Volvo Cars’ board of directors.
 He joined Volvo as head of mergers and acquisitions and handled the purchase of Volvo Cars by Zhejiang Geely Holding in 2010.

-Danielson retires from Volvo Cars after 10 years with the company.
-After a career at Saab and General Motors, he became general manager for Volvo’s Torslanda plant in Sweden.
-In 2010 he moved to China following the Geely acquisition.
-In China, Danielson was responsible for establishing Volvo’s manufacturing footprint before being appointed senior vice president for China in 2013 and then senior vice president for Asia Pacific in 2015.
-He has overseen the rapid expansion of Volvo Cars’ in China with the opening of plants at Chengdu and Daqing and an engine plant in Zhangjiakou.
+Danielson will retire from Volvo Cars after ten years with the company.
+He served Saab and General Motors before taking the role of general manager at Volvo’s Torslanda plant in Sweden.
+Following the Geely acquisition, he moved to China, where he was responsible for establishing Volvo’s manufacturing footprint.
+He was appointed SVP for China in 2013 and then SVP for Asia Pacific in 2015.
+He oversaw the rapid expansion of Volvo Cars in China, with the opening of vehicle plants at Chengdu and Daqing, plus an engine factory in Zhangjiakou.

 Danielson will retire at the end of February; Yuan will start his new role on March 1.